-Stick to the issue, and if the perpetrator wants to sidetrack by pointing out the bad habits of others, insist on sticking to this person's words that caused you to speak up.
+Stick to the issue, and if the perpetrator wants to sidetrack the conversation by pointing out the bad habits of others, insist on sticking to this person's words that caused you to speak up.
 Whatever you do, don't try to soft-pedal a situation when strong words are warranted.
-Of course there's no need to lambaste a person who made an outrageous comment, but it's really important the person knows your workplace won't tolerate such comments.
+On the other hand, there's no need to lambaste a person who made an outrageous comment, but it's really important the person knows your workplace won't tolerate such comments.

 Be prepared to stand alone.
 Because most employees are conflict averse, you may find others unwilling to join you.
 You'll have to decide if it's worth it for you.

 1) Take on simple comments - before they become complex.
 Since most people who make inappropriate comments never or rarely get called on their actions, it's amazing what is accomplished just by speaking up in a very simple way.
 Don't wait for something to get bigger and therefore more difficult to handle.

 2) Ask for assistance - It will be a sign of strength.
 Two heads and minds are much better than one.

 3) Work on gradual change - if you need to.
 Sometimes it takes a while to get behavioural change.
 Don't give up.
 If it's right, it's right and in the long run you should win over most people.
 However, do keep in mind that if there is a violation of someone's rights and it takes a while to correct, the law applies today...not when you get around to correcting the problem.
 It might take a while, so get started sooner than later.

 This is TIP #16 of 26 BI-WEEKLY TIPS for managers and supervisors.

 It is available on a subscription basis.

 Click on the "STORE" link in the top menu for more information.